 So, to avoid misunderstandings, you have to stop collecting your feedback into a big feedback basket manually.
 Instead, make all of it go there on its own by organizing a project better and make sure everyone follows the recipe.

 Naturally, it involves using design approval software.
-It helps untangle the email chains that our grandparents still stick to and divide the responsibility for the project and tasks they way it should be divided.
+It helps untangle the email chains that our grandparents still stick to and divide the responsibility for the project and tasks the way they should be divided.
 Everybody can stick to what they do best when everything is organized.
 If something fails, you will know how.
 If something goes wrong, you can trace what and when.
 If one of your grandkids paints the walls in the kitchen with new markers you just bought them, you will know exactly which one of the tykes did it.
 Project history and project report remember everything, so be careful, kiddos!

 What was that all about?